 Common Injuries in Pickleball

-- Ankle Sprain: The majority of all ankle sprains will heal without the need for surgery.
+- Ankle Sprain: Among the most prevalent injuries in pickleball is the ankle sprain, often resulting from sudden twists or turns on the court.
+The majority of all ankle sprains will heal without the need for surgery.
 Even a complete ligament tear will heal naturally if given the appropriate rest.
 Rest and protection of the ankle are the initial recommendations for a sprained ankle.

 - Achilles Tendonitis: Achilles tendonitis is a common condition that occurs when the large tendon that runs down the back of your lower leg becomes irritated and inflamed.
 Tendons, unlike bone, can’t repair themselves.
 After tendons are torn, they create a “scar-like” attempt to repair themselves and that tissue does not have the same properties as the original tendon in terms of strength and elasticity.

-- Hamstring or quadriceps muscle strain: Pain, swelling, and muscle spasms are all usual symptoms of a strain, but they can usually be treated at home.
+- Hamstring or quadriceps muscle strain: Muscle strains are common in pickleball particularly among players who engage in strenuous movements without proper conditioning.
+Pain, swelling, and muscle spasms are all usual symptoms of a strain, but they can usually be treated at home.
 Rest, ice, compression, and elevation, as well as protection of the injury, are all recommended at-home treatments.

 - Shoulder Impingement: Shoulder impingement, also known as rotator cuff tendonitis, occurs when the tendons of the rotator cuff become compressed against the shoulder blade.
 Often caused by overuse of the shoulder, this condition is common in athletes.
 Patients usually experience swelling and tenderness in the front of the shoulder, pain, and stiffness when raising the arm, loss of strength or range of motion, and difficulty doing everyday activities.